The Eczema Story

 The Eczema Story continues and Topical Steroid Withdrawal Part 2

-Come 2016, the steroid cream, Hydroval, I was using almost on a daily basis, was pretty much ineffective.
+Come 2016, the steroid cream, Hydroval, which I was using almost on a daily basis, was pretty much ineffective.
 The minute I stopped it, my face became red again.

 I went back to my doctor again to figure out what was going on.
 It was the same cookie-cutter approach, unfortunately.
 Creams and pills.